lancedb/lancedb/docs/src/faq.md

 Yes, LanceDB is an open source vector database available under an Apache 2.0 license.
 We have another serverless offering, LanceDB Cloud, available under a commercial license.

+### Why build in Rust 🦀?

+We believe that the Rust ecosystem has attained mainstream maturity and that Rust will form the underpinnings of large parts of the data and ML landscape in a few years.
+As a result, both Lance (the data format) and LanceDB (the database) are written entirely in Rust.
+We provide Python and JavaScript client libraries to interact with the database.
+Our Rust API is a little rough around the edges right now, but is fast coming to be on par with the Python and JS APIs.

 ### What is the difference between LanceDB OSS and LanceDB Cloud?

 LanceDB OSS is an **embedded** (in-process) solution that can be used as the vector store of choice your LLM and RAG applications, and can be interacted with in multiple ways: it can be embedded inside an existing application backend, or used alongside existing ML and data engineering pipelines.